Alwar: Post-independence

 Alwar acceded to the dominion of India following the independence of India in 1947.
 On 18 March 1948, the state merged with three neighbouring princely states (Bharatpur, Dholpur and Karauli) to form the Matsya Union.
 On 15 May 1949, it was united with neighbouring princely states and the territory of Ajmer to form the present-day Indian state of Rajasthan.
 Alwar was designated as part of the National Capital Region, resulting in additional development projects including rapid-rail to Delhi and drinking water improvements.
 The military cantonment of Itarana lies on the outskirts of Alwar.

 Tourist attractions

 Fairy Queen

 The Fairy Queen, a national treasure (cultural artifact) of India and the world's oldest working locomotive engine (c.
 1855 CE), operates as a tourist luxury train between Delhi and Alwar.
+In 1998 it was listed in the Guinness Book of Records as the world's oldest steam locomotive in regular service.
+The Fairy Queen runs on the same route as the Palace on Wheels, the tourist train launched in 1982, and was awarded the National Tourism Award in 1999.